-If prior to enrolling in BCBSAZ Health Choice Pathway you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in BCBSAZ Health Choice Pathway is \$0 copayment or 20% coinsurance.
+If prior to enrolling in BCBSAZ Health Choice Pathway you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in BCBSAZ Health Choice Pathway is \$0 copayment.

-All cost sharing amounts are based on your level of AHCCCS (Medicaid) eligibility.

-your cost is the highest cost sharing you would pay at a

-network hospital.
+Emergency care

-What you must pay when you get these services Services that are covered for you Emergency care You pay \$0 copayment or 20% coinsurance of the cost Emergency care refers to services that are: up to \$95 for Medicare-Furnished by a provider qualified to furnish emergency covered emergency room services, and visits.
-Needed to evaluate or stabilize an emergency medical condition.
-If you are admitted to the A medical emergency is when you, or any other prudent hospital within 3 days for layperson with an average knowledge of health and medicine, the same condition, you pay believe that you have medical symptoms that require immediate \$0 for the emergency room medical attention to prevent loss of life (and, if you are a visit. pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an All cost sharing amounts are illness, injury, severe pain, or a medical condition that is based on your level of quickly getting worse.
-AHCCCS (Medicaid) Cost sharing for necessary emergency services furnished outeligibility. of-network is the same as for such services furnished innetwork.
-If you receive emergency care at an out-of-network Available within the U.S. only.
-Medicare covers emergency hospital and need inpatient services in foreign countries only in rare circumstances. care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and
+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.

+Available within the U.S. only.
+Medicare covers emergency services in foreign countries only in rare circumstances.

+There is no coinsurance, copayment, or deductible for Medicare-covered emergency room visits.

+If you are admitted to the hospital within 3 days for the same condition, you pay \$0 for the emergency room visit.

+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-ofnetwork hospital authorized by the plan and your cost is the highest cost sharing you would pay at a network hospital.